AbsentServices/DiscordJsBot/README.md

 # DiscordJsBot
 ### WARNNING!!
 This bot is no longer in use!
 Use as you wish.

 DiscordJSbot was made for one of my community discords.
 But we didn't end up using it.
 So instead of it going to waste.
-I am here re-leasing it for y'all.
-I have used Visual Studio Code, So the dependencies you need to install are below.
-Also make sure you read the read-me file for the bot to work.
+Feel free to have fun with it.

 ### Commands